 Nature Walks and Spots on Lazarus Island

-As your family strolls/scoots across the bridge towards the beach at Lazarus Island, look out for the raptors soaring in the skies above you.
+When visiting Lazarus Island, keep look out for the raptors soaring in the skies.
 They may be Brahminy Kites circling the islands in search of prey.
 And watch those hats – which might get blown off when it is extremely windy.

 The Best Beach in Singapore

-Slap on the sunblock and repellent since there is hardly any shade but many insects prowling.
-The waters off Lazarus Island is popular for scuba diving and snorkelling.
+The waters off Lazarus Island are popular for scuba diving and snorkelling.
 We also see private yachts stopping by and fishing enthusiasts eager for a good catch.

-Given the clarity of the waters, we could also see schools of fish believed to be Tropical Silversides at the shoreline swimming along the tide.
+Given the clarity of the waters, you may even be able to see schools of fish such as Tropical Silversides at the shoreline.
 Snorkelling masks would be very useful here for the children to see the fish up close.
 We even spotted a Crescent Perch at Lazarus Island in the past.

-If you are all ready for a picturesque beach getaway that is far away from crowds, head on to Lazarus Island twenty minutes away from Singapore.
+If you are all ready for a picturesque beach getaway, Lazarus Island may be calling you.
 Bring a trolley of water, picnic food, mat, sunhat, ball and scooters for the children and you are ready to recharge with lots of sun, sea and nature!